 Advancing to Candidacy: The student's Qualifying Exam Committee is responsible for grading the exam.
-Any student failing this examination has the opportunity to take the exam again; at least three months must elapse before a student is allowed to retake the exam.
-Failure of the second exam is grounds for automatic dismissal from the Ph.D. program and the loss of any further financial aid, although the student may still be eligible for the M.A. degree provided that those degree requirements are met (see Option Two under Master of Arts for Ph.D. students).
-If at least three members of the Qualifying Exam Committee, including at least two EBE faculty members, vote that the student's performance on the examination was at a level appropriate for an M.A. degree, and the student has completed at least 32 credits of graduate level course work, the M.A. degree is awarded.
+The committee will deliberate on the results of the ballot as necessary.
+The committee makes specific recommendations in the case of either a pass or fail vote.
+A pass vote enables a student to proceed with the Ph.D. program.
+A student failing the oral examination has the opportunity to take the exam again; at least three months must elapse before a student is allowed to retake the exam.
+Failure on the second exam is grounds for automatic dismissal from the Ph.D. program and the loss of any further financial aid.
+The student may still be eligible for the M.S. degree provided that those degree requirements are met.

+Requirements for Ecology, Behavior, and Evolution Students in the M.S.
+Program